Pitson3/UdaConnect/README.md

 1. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
 2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods
 3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS
+4. `kubectl apply -f deployment/zookeeper.yaml` - Set up a zookeeper service for running kafka on kubernetes cluster
+5. `kubectl apply -f deployment/kafka.yaml` - Set up a kafka brokre for running the microservices below that depends on it
-4. `kubectl apply -f deployment/udaconnect-person-connections-api.yaml` - Set up the Person and Connections services and deployment for the APIs
+6. `kubectl apply -f deployment/udaconnect-person-connections-api.yaml` - Set up the Person and Connections services and deployment for the APIs
-5. `kubectl apply -f deployment/udaconnect-location-api.yaml`-Set up the location service and the deployment for the APIs
+7. `kubectl apply -f deployment/udaconnect-location-api.yaml`-Set up the location service and the deployment for the APIs
-6. `kubectl apply -f deployment/udaconnect-kafka-consumer.yaml`-Set up the kafka consumer for handling the create requests for the above services
+8. `kubectl apply -f deployment/udaconnect-kafka-consumer.yaml`-Set up the kafka consumer for handling the create requests for the above services
-7. `kubectl apply -f deployment/udaconnect-grpc-server.yaml`-Set up the grpc server for processing the create requests passed from Kafka consumer
+9. `kubectl apply -f deployment/udaconnect-grpc-server.yaml`-Set up the grpc server for processing the create requests passed from Kafka consumer
-8. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
+10. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
-9. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)
+11. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)

 Manually applying each of the individual `yaml` files is cumbersome but going through each step provides some context on the content of the starter project.
 In practice, we would have reduced the number of steps by running the command against a directory to apply of the contents: `kubectl apply -f deployment/`.